-Our executive officers, directors and principal stockholders, together with their respective affiliates, collectively control a majority of our common stock.
+Our executive officers, directors and principal stockholders, together with their respective affiliates, collectively own a significant percentage of our stock.
 Accordingly, these stockholders will be able to exert a significant degree of influence over our management and affairs and over matters requiring stockholder approval, including the election of our Board of Directors and approval of significant corporate transactions.
 This concentration of ownership could have the effect of entrenching our management and/or the Board of Directors, delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could have a material and adverse effect on the fair market value of our common stock.